dsh311/Volde/README.md

   <img src="https://github.com/dsh311/Volde/blob/main/docs/Volde.gif" alt="Volde" width="700"/>
 </p>

 **Volde** is a runtime introspection and analysis toolkit for exploring the internal behavior of running processes. *The code for Volde is not included at this time; this repository serves as a research and demonstration project.*

+Volde leverages AI to enhance its runtime analysis and experimentation capabilities, providing smarter insights and more flexible automation within live processes.

 It is a research project focused on runtime introspection, reverse engineering techniques, and scripting-driven experimentation within a live process.